dojo/docs/dojox/calendar.rst

   columnView.set("startTimeOfDay", {hours:9, duration:1000});

-The columns view is using a scroll bar, in right-to-left display, you can define the position of the scroll bar with respect to the sheet by setting the scrollBarRTLPosition property.
+The columns view uses a scroll bar, in right-to-left display, you can define the position of the scroll bar with respect to the sheet by setting the scrollBarRTLPosition property.
 Values are “left” (default) and “right”.

 Row Header